 Tips rust quickly if left in water, or left on a sideboard to dry over a damp towel.
 Dry them off as much as you can and leave them on a window sill to dry thoroughly overnight.
 I put my freshly washed tips in a frying pan and put them over stove heat for a few minutes to evaporate any water.

 You’ve baked your cake and let it cool.
 Now it’s time to decorate!
 There are many different tools to accomplish the task.
 The ones you need depend on what you hope to create, as well as the type of frosting you’re using.

-Piping bags: Disposable bags are plastic; reusable bags are generally cloth.
-Either way, icing fills the bag, which has a small opening at the pointed end covered by an icing tip.
+Disposable bags are plastic; reusable bags are generally cloth.
+Either way, fill the bag halfway with icing and twist the empty large end until the icing comes out the tip.

-Icing tips: Available in a huge range of shapes and sizes, these metal cones attach to the end of the icing bag.
-As the baker slowly squeezes the icing through the tip, it shapes the icing or frosting into the desired shape to decorate the cake.
+Available in a huge range of shapes and sizes, these metal cones attach to the end of the icing bag.
+Smaller 1.25-inch tips require a coupler to attach to the tip of the bag.
+Larger 2-inch tips can be inserted right down into the bag, the plastic tip snipped off, and you’re ready to pipe.
+As you slowly squeeze the icing through the tip, it shapes the icing or frosting into the desired shape to decorate the cake.
 Some of the most popular icing tips include the following: